sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/ControlHubAndPhone.jpg" alt="Control Hub and Android Phone" width="200"><p>

+Important Note: Eventually the Control Hub will need be renamed so that its name complies with rule \<RS01\>.
+However, for now, we will
 #### Users with Two Android Smartphones
 Teams who have two smartphones and are not using a Control Hub will need to configure one smartphone for use as a Robot Controller and a second smartphone for use as a Driver Station.
 The process is as follows,
 * Rename one smartphone to "\<TEAM NUMBER\>-RC" (where \<TEAM NUMBER\> is replaced by your team number).